TABLE OF CONTENTS

 You may qualify for Apple Health if you’re over the age of 65, disabled, taking care of a family member with a disability, or responsible for children under the age of 18.

 To be able to qualify, your income must remain under a threshold that is determined by the size of your household.
-For example, you can qualify for Apple Health if your income is under $1,482 per month while a family of five still qualifies with a total monthly income of under $3,570 per month.
+For example, you can qualify for Apple Health if your income is under $17,131 per year while a family of five still qualifies with a total annual income of less than $41,284 per month.
 If you’re unable to qualify for Apple Health, you can find cost-sharing plans meant for low-income families on the Health Insurance Marketplace.

 If you don’t qualify for the Apple Health program, you may still be able to enroll your children for health coverage through the CHIP program.
 Children and pregnant women can qualify with higher incomes than the regular Apple Health thresholds.